-Ponytail palms (Beaucarnea recurvata) are a go-to beginner plant.
+Ponytail palms or the Beaucarnea recurvata are a go-to beginner plant.
 They are known for being drought tolerant and even low maintenance.

 1. Light Yellow Leaves on a Ponytail Palm

-Light yellow leaves on a ponytail palm can be caused for a number of reasons.
-This may be from overwatering, and not enough sunlight.
+Light yellow leaves on a ponytail palm can be caused for several reasons.
+This may be from overwatering and insufficient sunlight.

-The ponytail palm prefers bright indirect light.
-So it is essential to ensure it is in your home’s brightest place.
-However, if it is not, you will notice the leaves start yellowing or lacking color.
+The ponytail palm prefers bright, indirect light.
+So, ensuring it is in your home’s brightest place is essential.
+However, if it is not, the leaves start yellowing or lacking color.

 Move Your Ponytail Palm to a Brighter Area